solana-labs/solana/book/src/cluster/leader-rotation.md

 # Leader Rotation

-At any given moment, a cluster expects only one fullnode to produce ledger entries.
+At any given moment, a cluster expects only one validator to produce ledger entries.
 By having only one leader at a time, all validators are able to replay identical copies of the ledger.
 The drawback of only one leader at a time, however, is that a malicious leader is capable of censoring votes and transactions.
 Since censoring cannot be distinguished from the network dropping packets, the cluster cannot simply elect a single node to hold the leader role indefinitely.
 Instead, the cluster minimizes the influence of a malicious leader by rotating which node takes the lead.

 Each validator selects the expected leader using the same algorithm, described below.
 When the validator receives a new signed ledger entry, it can be certain that entry was produced by the expected leader.
 The order of slots which each leader is assigned a slot is called a _leader schedule_.